cobyj33/tmedia/doc/cli.md

 example, ```image.jpeg``` would be assumed to be an image and ```dancing.mp4``` would be assumed to be a video.

+> **CLARIFICATION:**
+>
+> Concerning File Extensions and File Contents:
+>
-> If a file is not what it claims to be, such as if a video file is not a video
+> If a file is not what its extension claims it to be, such as if a video file
-> file, it'll still be read as whatever it is upon playback.
-If it's not even
+> is not a video file, it'll still be read as whatever it is upon playback.
+> If it's not even
 > a media file, then it'll just be discarded from the playlist upon attempted
-> playbacj.
->
+> playback.
-> This shouldn't actually happen ever with like 99.9% of people unless it
-> happens on purpose, but it is handled.

 ## Positional arguments
 - paths